Robin Kelly: 2010 Illinois treasurer election

-U.S. House of Representatives
+U.S. House of Representatives (2013-present)

 2013 congressional election

 Kelly entered the field for Illinois's 2nd congressional district after Democrat Jesse Jackson Jr. resigned three weeks after being elected to a tenth term.
-On February 11, 2013, two Chicago-based Democratic congressmen, Bobby Rush and Danny K. Davis, endorsed her.
+On February 11, 2013, two Chicago-based Democratic congressmen, Bobby Rush and Danny Davis, endorsed her.

 On February 13, U.S. Representative Jan Schakowsky endorsed Kelly.
-A few days later, New York City Mayor Michael Bloomberg endorsed her and committed $2 million in TV ads supporting her by highlighting Kelly's opposition to the National Rifle Association.
+A few days later, New York City Mayor Michael Bloomberg endorsed her and committed $2 million in TV ads supporting her by highlighting Kelly's position on gun control.
 She was also endorsed by the Chicago Tribune.
 On February 17, State Senator Toi Hutchinson decided to drop out to endorse Kelly.

-On February 26, Kelly won the Democratic primary in the heavily Democratic, black-majority district with 52% of the vote.
+On February 26, Kelly won the Democratic primary in the heavily Democratic, Black-majority district with 52% of the vote.
 In the April 9 general election, she defeated Republican community activist Paul McKinley and a variety of independent candidates with around 71% of the vote.